-The Administration Division is comprised of the Fire Chief, two Deputy Chiefs, one Administrative assistant and one office associate.
-Administration provides guidance and support to the other fire divisions through planning, record keeping, program development, resource allocation, and policy development (implementation, and interpretation.)
-Other Administrative functions include capital improvement oversight, succession planning, and liaison with other city departments.
+The Administration Division is comprised of the Fire Chief, two Deputy Chiefs, one Executive Assistant, and one Office Associate.
+Administration provides guidance and support to the other fire divisions through planning, record keeping, program development, resource allocation and policy development (implementation and interpretation).
+Other Administrative functions include capital improvement oversight, succession planning and liaison with other city departments.
 In addition, one Deputy Chief manages all of our facilities, which includes all of our fire stations, one administrative building, and a multi-building training complex.
 Fire personnel perform cleaning and light maintenance work as part of their duties.
 We pride ourselves in the quality of our facilities and work hard to keep them in excellent condition.

-Fire Suppression Personnel provide additional service to our community through many Specialty and Technical Rescue programs.
-These include, EMS First Responder, Hazardous Materials Mitigation, rope rescue, water rescue, confined space rescue, trench rescue, structural collapse, Auto and Industrial Extrication, and Loss Control.
+Fire Suppression personnel provide additional service to our community through many specialty and Technical Rescue programs.
+These include: EMS first responder, hazardous materials mitigation, rope rescue, water rescue, confined space rescue, trench rescue, structural collapse, auto and industrial extrication, and loss control.
 Thousands of hours are logged annually to maintain proficiency in these disciplines.

-Fire Administration works with the City's Fleet Maintenance division to keep all fire apparatus in top condition.
+Fire Administration works with the City's Fleet Maintenance Division to keep all fire apparatus in top condition.
 The Fire response fleet includes pump apparatus and aerial apparatus in combination with many special response vehicles that require advanced training and certification to properly maintain.
 Tools and equipment used in fire and rescue are complex and must be maintained according to strict standards.
 The BGFD is well equipped and takes pride in keeping all the tools of our trade ready to provide a professional response.

 Human Resources Division